kurtoian13/Clip-Hover-Hero/README.md

 CLONE OR DOWNLOAD ZIP, OPEN AND REPLACE IMAGE AND TEXT FOR YOUR PROJECT!
 HAVE FUN!

-(only works on desktop) will hopfully updating to work on mobile soon.
+(only works on desktop) will hopfully be updating code to work on mobile soon.